MicrosoftDocs/Viva/Viva/glint/setup/activity-audit-log.md

 1. From the admin dashboard, select the **Configuration** symbol, then in **Service Configuration**, choose **Activity Audit Log**.
 2. Select an event type from the **All Events** dropdown menu (example: "Data import").
-3. If needed, filter results further by selecting an option from the **All Types** dropdown menu (example: "SFTP" to focus on data sent to SFTP)
+3. If needed, filter results further by selecting an option from the **All Types** dropdown menu (example: "SFTP" to focus on data sent via secure file transfer protocol).
 4. If needed, use the **All Statuses** dropdown menu to filter to successful or failed events.

    :::image type="content" source="../../media/glint/setup/glint-activity-audit-log.png" alt-text="Screenshot of the Activity Audit Log filtered to Data import activity for SFTP imports.":::